Efforts to Respect Human Rights

 Human Rights Reporting Desk

-The TEPCO Holdings, Inc. has a Human Rights Reporting Desk open not only to employees but also to all stakeholders, such as our customers, local community members, clients, and people who work in the supply chain.
+TEPCO HD has a Human Rights Reporting Desk open not only to employees but also to all other stakeholders, including our customers, local community members, clients, and people who work in the supply chain.

-When we receive a report, the responsible division will investigate, consider a remedial measure, and request related departments to remedy the situation.
-We will also work to protect the privacy of the whistleblower, prohibit retaliatory acts, and prevent him/her from being treated disadvantageously.
+When we receive a whistleblowing report, the responsible division will investigate, consider a remedial measure, and request related departments to remedy the situation.

 When you click here, you will see the screen shown on the right.
 Enter the following ID and password to use the system.